A self-aware lawyer is a higher performing lawyer.

 “John’s talk at our retreat blew my mind.
 I had thought about quitting the law, but John made me aware of the knee-jerk reflexes that were slowly, insidiously draining my will to compete.
 The fix felt instantaneous.”

-Adversarial thinking ignites impulses of an intuitive, emotional nature.
-These feelings get lost in the fog of work or dismissed as nuisances.
-Yet elite adversaries notice and control them to elevate performance.
+Adversarial thinking triggers spontaneous impulses that get lost in the fog of work or dismissed as nuisances.
+Learn how to notice & control these intuitive signals to boost performance and health.

+This is self-regulation.
 This cannot be outsourced.
-This is self-regulation.
-I show lawyers how.
+I show lawyers how to do it.

 Sarah Spain